dzuk-mutant/blockchain/list/list.md

 ## Violent speech and zero-moderation spaces

-These are generally self-evident, either from the URL or by looking at them.
-These are mostly instances that other people have covered before me.
+These instances often advertise themselves as having laissez-faire moderation or as 'not a safe space', what they really mean is that they are a safe space for a variety of violent and/or hateful ideologies, including (but not limited to):

+- White supremacy
+- Neo-nazi
+- Alt-right / Alt-light / Identitarian
+- Male supremacy (ie. Manosphere, The Red Pill, PUA, MGTOW, Incel, etc.)
+- Neo-reactionary (which is basically white supremacy and male supremacy but tailored to Silicon Valley)
+- GamerGate
+- TERFs/fake goths
+- general anti-LGBTQ+ / homophobia / transphobia / etc.
+- general anti-muslim bigotry

 #### Obvious instances

-These generally won't have pages of their own because they are generally self-evidently what they are.
+These typically won't have pages of their own because it's normally self-evident what they are from looking at their homepages.

 * **shitposter.club**
 * **rainbowdash.net**